Car crash of Marika Gombitová: Nočné lampy interview

 In December 2000, Gombitová unexpectedly appeared in Nočné lampy ("Night Lamps"), a former late night talk show produced by CEM network Markíza.
 The 40-minute television program, hosted by Jarmila Hargašová (pictured right), invited celebrity guests who had been involved in extraordinary situations.
 Gombitová probably agreed to appear on the show because of the positive reception for her new song "Prosba" ("Appeal"), which had been preceded by a six-year absence.
 For the first time in twenty years since her crash, the singer talked about her life openly in front of television cameras.
-Her crucial collaborators were also present at the interview, such as Modus ex-members Ján Lehotský and Miroslav Žbirka, and her past songwriters Kamil Peteraj, Pavol Hammel and Marián Varga.
+Her crucial collaborators were also present at the interview, such as Modus ex-members Lehotský and Žbirka, and her past songwriters Kamil Peteraj, Pavol Hammel and Marián Varga.

 After a 15-minute introduction, during which Gombitová discussed her temporary comeback and rise to prominence, the conversation turned to her crash.
 When finally asked to recall that date, she responded with:

 Lehotský did not comment on it. Žbirka confirmed that the weather was bad that day and highlighted the band's sense of professional responsibility to perform that evening.
 He eventually added "that highway had in fact been impassable."
 During the rest of the interview, Gombitová talked about the subsequent events that led to her hospitalization, rather than reconstructing the incident itself.
 Neither Andrea B nor the relationship between them was mentioned in any way in the publicly released version of the pre-filmed show.
 Hargašová said that she had visited Gombitová at home to discuss various topics in advance twice: the first time about one year before the talk show, and the second time one day prior to that.
 In an interview published in SME on May 18, 2001, host admitted that, shortly before filming the TV show, Gombitová asked her not to go public about the subjects they discussed in advance in private.